gregory-navarro-ubtrobot/containerized-react-app/README.md

-# Containerized React App
+# Containerized React App Development Server + ROS2

-This repo outlines the steps to create a containerized React app using Docker.
+This repo outlines the steps to launch two containers with docker compose.

+`react-dev-server`
+- React app development server running on port 3000
+- sources code from the host machine, the mounted volume is defined in the docker-compose.yaml file

+`ros2`
+- ROS2 development server running a ros2 web bridge on port 9090
+- arbitrary ROS2 commands can be issued this container by running `docker exec` commands to access a bash shell

 These should run on both Linux and MacOS.

 ## Prerequisites